 I embarked on other natural medicine studies in 2004.
-I qualified as a reflexologist in 2005, completed my Certificate IV in Massage Therapy Practice in 2009, and was initiated into the 2nd degree of the Usui system of Reiki in 2010.
+I qualified as a reflexologist in 2005, completed my Certificate IV in Massage Therapy Practice in 2009, and was initiated into the 2nd degree of the Usui system of Reiki in 2010, becoming a Reiki master in 2016.
 I also have grounding in flower essences and nutrition, and have used that on occasion in conjunction with Sound Therapy to great success.

 In 2011 I qualified as an audiometric officer, and can conduct hearing tests to WA's Noise Induced Hearing Loss legislation standards.